What we achieve together: building the corporate security culture

 compliance awareness modules, they will all have had a grounding in the basic concepts, leading to a more informed and enlightening discussion.
 Managers will

-appreciation of information security - what it is about, what it means, why it is important both for the business and the employees - throughout the entire
+generalized appreciation of information security - what it is about, what it means, why it is important both for the business and the employees -

-decades thanks to learning from all kinds of incidents and near-misses.
-Clearly, incidents and near misses must be brought into the open in order to learn from
+over decades thanks to learning from all kinds of incidents and near-misses.
+Clearly, incidents and near misses must be brought into the open in order to